hico-horiuchi/ohgi/README.md

           "host": "192.168.11.20",
           "port": 4567
         }
-      ],
-      "timeout": 3                  // Optional
+      ]
     }

 Specify a datacenter by `-x`(`--datacenter`) option as below.
-If datacenter is not specified, use first of `datacenters`.
+If a datacenter is not specified, use first of `datacenters`.

     $ ohgi -x server-1 events